makersacademy/bowling-challenge/README.md

 ### Perfect Game

 A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.

-## Code Review

-In code review we'll be hoping to see:

-* All tests passing
-* The code is elegant: every class has a clear responsibility, methods are short etc.

-Reviewers will potentially be using this [code review rubric](docs/review.md).
-Note that referring to this rubric in advance may make the challenge somewhat easier.
-You should be the judge of how much challenge you want.